kevinzehnder/enex2paperless/README.md

   - tiff
 ```

+To authenticate against Paperless, you can either use a token or a username/password combination.
+Don't configure both variations at the same time.

 - Open `cmd.exe`
 - Navigate to the folder where you extracted the files, e.g.: `cd C:\Users\JohnDoe\Desktop`
 - Run `enex2paperless`: